thenexthub/Codira/docs/proposals/rejected/Constructors.rst

 allocation and before the ``init`` methods are called, the same way that instance variables with non-trivial default constructors are handled in Objective-C++.
-We would still likely need the notion of a designated initializer in Objective-C to make this safe in Swift, since we need to know which Objective-C initializers are guaranteed to initialize those instance variables not written in Swift.
+We would still likely need the notion of a designated initializer in Objective-C to make this safe in Codira, since we need to know which Objective-C initializers are guaranteed to initialize those instance variables not written in Codira.

 This choice makes interoperability with Objective-C easier (since we're adopting Objective-C's model), but it makes safety either harder